sgraber/Products.AAOLMViews/README.txt

 Download the product from:
 http://github.com/sgraber/Products.AAOLMViews/archives/master.

-Place AAOLMViews in the Products directory of your Zope instance and restart the server.
+Place Products.AAOLMViews in the Products directory of your Zope instance and restart the server.

 Final step: Add to your Plone site